luissimas/zettelkasten-exporter/README.md

 # Zettelkasten exporter

-> [!WARNING]
-> This is still a work in progress, expect breaking changes

 An agent that collects metrics from an zettelkasten and stores them into an InfluxDB bucket.

 ![](./docs/assets/dashboard.png)

+> [!NOTE]
+> This is still a work in progress.
+If you find any bugs or have any questions, fell free to [open an issue](https://github.com/luissimas/zettelkasten-exporter/issues/new/choose).

 ## Features

 - Collect metrics from a local directory or a git repository
-- Backfill historical metrics
+- Backfill historical metrics using git
 - Parses both markdown and wiki links
 - Authenticate in private git repositories using personal access tokens
 - Grafana dashboards included